mengbinhao/jack-note/docs/my/english_basic.md

 # Skills

-- Language: JavaScript / Node.js / Java
+- Language: JavaScript /  Java
 - Unit Test: Mocha
 - CI: Jenkins
 - Version Control System: Git
-- Front Framework: Vue / Vue Router / VueX / Axios
+- Front Framework: Vue
-- Bundler: Webpack
 - Be Familiar with Linux command
 - Be Familiar with SQL
 - Be Familiar with algorithm